InternetMaximalism/intmax-rollup-cli/README.md

 intmax io register --network scroll --maker-amount 1 --receiver-address carol --taker-token 0x0000000000000000000000000000000000000000 --taker-amount 1000000000000000 -u bob
 ```

-Instead of sending 1 tokens of your own issue to the account created above,
+Instead of sending 1 token of your own issue to the account created above,
 make an offer requesting 0.001 ETH (= 10^15 wei) on the Scroll alpha testnet.
 If `--taker-token` field is omitted, you will be prompted which token to use.
 After executing this command, you will see a message that displays the offer ID.